How to Use Quantum Indistinguishability Obfuscation: Introduction

 This result also directly addresses Question \eqref{question-2} by providing a universal heuristic to achieve copy protection.
 Furthermore, when using $\qsiO$ one does not need to worry about the subtleties that arise when defining copy protection for a particular class of programs; we are guaranteed that $\qsiO$ will achieve the best possible \emph{kind} of copy protection as well.

-\paragraph{A construction of $\qsiO$ relative to a quantum oracle.} In order to support the plausibility of $\qsiO$, we describe a proof-of-principle construction relative to a quantum oracle.
-It is unclear how this quantum oracle can be heuristically instantiated --- however, it is often the case that such oracle constructions are the precursors to standard model constructions.
+\paragraph{A construction of $\qsiO$ relative to a quantum oracle.} In order to support the plausibility of $\qsiO$, we describe a proof-of-principle construction relative to an efficient quantum oracle.
+It is unclear how this quantum oracle can be heuristically instantiated --- however, it is often the case that such oracle constructions are the precursors to simpler instantiable constructions, or standard model constructions.

 \paragraph{Copy protection for puncturable programs.} The fact that $\qsiO$ is best-possible copy protection suggests that we should try to prove that it \emph{is} copy protection for certain classes of functions.
 We find that exploring conditions under which $\qsiO$ is copy protection sheds new light on Question \eqref{question-1} as well.